Asset Disposal by Sale or Write-Off

 Disposal Date

-Must match the disposal date and must not be earlier than the last depreciation date.
+Must match the disposal date and can't be earlier than the last depreciation date.

 Important:

-To avoid inaccuracies when disposing the asset, make sure that the date format in the CSV file follows the date format set by the administrator in the General Preference page (Setup > Company > General Preference).
+To avoid errors during disposal, make sure the CSV file's date format matches the one set in the General Preference page.
 To check the date format, contact your account administrator.

 Customer

-Must match the customer name.
-The asset and the customer must be under the same subsidiary.
+Must match the customer name and must be under the same subsidiary as the asset.
 Leave blank if the disposal type is Write Off.

 Tax Code